 We want to revitalize the town through the power of tourism!

-Mihama Town is the second smallest town in Wakayama, but it is an attractive town with beautiful nature, including Enjugahama Beach, which was selected as one of the"100 Best Sunrises and Sunsets in Wakayama," and a deep history of Canadian immigrants.
-However, the town is also facing the challenge of population decline, with a declining birthrate and aging population, with over 60% of the town's population now over 65 years old.
+Mihama Town is the second smallest town in Wakayama, but it is an attractive town with beautiful nature, including Enjugahama Beach, which was selected as one of the"100 Best Sunrises and Sunsets in Wakayama."
+However, the town is also facing the challenge of population decrease with a declining birthrate and aging population.
+More than 60 percent of the population of the Mio district in which we have based our activities is now over 65 years old.

 Is there anything we can do to change this situation through tourism?

-They came up with the idea of developing a local ramen using spiny lobster, a specialty of Mihama Town.
-The project began in August 2022 as part of the local contribution program of the Department of Global Tourism.
-In 2023, the 2023 members took over the plane of their predecessors from the previous year and began working in earnest to realize the spiny lobster ramen business.
+KUFS students first came up with the idea of developing a local ramen using Ise ebi lobster, a specialty of Mihama Town in August 2022 as part of their activities of the University program created by KUFS students in collaboration with the town office of Mihama and the Mio community.
+In the following year 2023, 10 students gathered to take over the ramen project from their senior students who started the project and began working in earnest to realize the Ise ebi lobster ramen shop in reality.

-Finally, in August 2023, we completed our "Mio Ramen", with all the charms of Mio, and held a limited opening on September 2nd and 3rd at the restaurant"Stebuston" in Mio.
-As a result, customers lined up before the opening, and sold out the planned number of bowls shortly after opening.
-Including the pre-opening, we were able to sell a total of 150 bowls of Mio Ramen to customers over the three-day limited sale.
-Thanks in part to local newspapers covering our activities, we were able to achieve the greatest success the region has ever seen.
+Finally, in August 2023, we finalized our "Mio Ramen"product, infused with all the charms of Mio.
+We held a limited opening on September 2nd and 3rd, 2023 at the restaurant "Sutebusuton" in Mio.
+To our surprise, people started to line up before the opening, and the planned number of bowls sold out shortly.
+Including the pre-opening event, we were able to sell a total of 150 bowls of Mio Ramen over the three-day limited sale.
+Thanks in part to local newspapers covering our activities, we were able to accomplish our goal.

 LOGO

-Mio has a history of producing many young people who crossed the Pacific Ocean during the Meiji era and emigrated to Canada to work.
-In October 2023, approximately 70 people with roots in Mio came to Japan from Canada for the Wakayama Prefecture Association World Convention.
-Mio Ramen was served at the dinner party, and the number of supporters from across the ocean, including Canada, has increased.
-The food was also enjoyed by Lisa Domae, President of North Island University in Canada, a partner school of Kyoto University of Foreign Studies, who gave it positive reviews.
+Mio has a history of sending many young people across the Pacific Ocean to work in Canada during the Meiji era.
+The descendants of these "from Mio" emigrants have formed a significant part of the Japanese Canadian communities in Canada.
+In October 2023, approximately 70 people with ancestral roots in Mio came to Japan from Canada for the Wakayama Prefecture Association World Convention.
+Mio Ramen was served at the dinner party in Mio, and it was fondly received.
+The ramen was also enjoyed by Dr. Lisa Domae, President of North Island College in Canada, one of the international partner universities of Kyoto University of Foreign Studies.

-Thanks to Professor Lisa, we were able to serve Mio Ramen at North Island University on Vancouver Island, Canada, in August 2024!
-We students helped out by creating English posters and flyers and posting on social media.
-As time goes by, the number of immigrants and relatives increases, but the connection between Canada and Mio is gradually weakening now.
-However, we hope that Our Mio Ramen will become a catalyst for strengthening those connections.
+Thanks to Dr. Domae, we were also able to serve Mio Ramen at North Island College on Vancouver Island, Canada in August 2024!
+We students helped out with the event by creating English posters and flyers as well as posting on social media.
+As generations go by, the number of descendants increase in Canada, but the connection between Canada and Mio is gradually weakening due to the declining population in Mio and language barriers.
+However, we hope that our Mio Ramen will become a symbol for strengthening those historical connections again.

 DIY workshop